 I have created categories based on the PYQ analysis, for you to follow.
 The topics here are categorized as the most important, moderately important, and least important topics for the Reasoning subject of the NABARD Grade A phase 1 exam.

-Note: The above given list of topics are provided solely to help you streamline your preparation and make it more efficient.
+Important Note: The above list of topics is provided solely to help you streamline your preparation and make it more efficient.
 It does not mean that you should skip the rest of the syllabus.
 The idea of sharing this list is to let you know the topics that you need to prioritize.
+It applies to all the subjects.

 The Quantitative Aptitude section of the NABARD Grade A exam consists of 20 questions that are 1 mark each.
 I have prepared and shared with you a list of chapters that you must prepare for Quantitative Aptitude.
 These include: